Superuser666-Sigil/ai-game-automation/docs/TROUBLESHOOTING.md

 # If key press rate < 5%, record more active gameplay
 # If data looks good, try longer training (more epochs)

+# If loss is stagnating (not changing between epochs):
+# - Training parameters have been optimized for better convergence
+# - Learning rate reduced from 5e-4 to 1e-4
+# - Loss weights balanced for better learning
+# - Try recording more diverse gameplay data
 ```

 ## 🎯 AI Performance Issues